6 reasons travel medical insurance makes senses for international travelers

 In a worst-case scenario, you could end up maxing out your credit cards before you get home.
 Even if that doesn't happen, you'll have to save all of your receipts so you can get reimbursed—at out-of-network rates—when you get back.

-A good travel medical insurance plan can help take care of clinic and hospital charges so you don't have to pay while you are still traveling.
+A good international travel medical insurance plan can help take care of clinic and hospital charges so you don't have to pay while you are still traveling.

 2) You may not speak the local language.